 The HG Relief Project: The alarmingly high cost of healthcare is a barrier we are committed to overcoming.

 According to a poll by the Kaiser Family Foundation, nearly half of US adults indicate that it is difficult to afford healthcare costs.
-The HG Relief Project provides financial assistance to Alabama HG patients who are struggling to pay their medical copays, deductibles, coinsurance or medication costs.
+The HG Relief Project provides mutual aid to Alabama HG patients needing support in their pregnancies.

 How to apply: